zhy6a/zhy6a.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: I was admitted to the 25 Fall graduate program at the School of Intelligence Science and Technology, Nanjing University.
+My primary research focus will be on 3DV.
 - *2024.06*: One paper is accepted by Knowledge-Based Systems.
 - *2023.12*: One paper is accepted by AAAI 2024.
 - *2023.10*: Awarded with National Scholarship 2023.